-Department heads proposed funding seven town and school projects in 2025.
-The Committee recommends placing six projects on the town and school district warrants.
-The final decision to prioritize projects within a specific year and include them in the 2025 town or school district meeting warrants falls to the Selectmen and School Board.
+Department heads proposed funding ten town and school projects in 2024.
+The Committee recommends placing eight projects on the town and school district warrants.
+The final decision to prioritize projects within a specific year and include them in the 2024 town or school district meeting warrants falls to the Selectmen and School Board.

 Under the State RSA 674:6 statute, each project was ranked by urgency and then classified using twelve evaluative categories/criteria.
-The evaluation process included the review of the need for realization, the estimated cost of each project, probable operating and maintenance costs, potential revenues, and existing sources of funds or the requirement for additional sources of funds for the implementation and operation of each project.
+The evaluation process included the review of the need for realization, the estimated cost of each project, probable operating and maintenance costs, potential revenues, and existing sources of funds or the need for additional sources of funds for the implementation and operation of each project.

-The CIP Advisory Committee prioritized the 2025 projects by the highest average urgency and classification score, coupled with a qualitative assessment of each project's relative merits.
+The CIP Advisory Committee prioritized the 2024 projects by the highest average urgency and classification score, coupled with a qualitative assessment of each project's relative merits.
 We also considered balancing capital costs across the years when determining which projects to delay.

-The Committee did not evaluate the merits of the 2026 - 2030 projects but placed them in the plan for the requested years.
+The Committee did not evaluate the 2025 - 2029 projects' merits but placed them in the plan for the requested years.

 Chapter 4.
-2025 Projects
+2024 Projects